idsc-frazzoli/embodied-codesign/README.md

 - `fn`: the false negative rate curves need to be set or given
 - `fp`: the false positive rate curves need to be set or given
 - `lsd`: the distance standard deviation for the object detection
+- `frequency`: the frequency of the sensing
+- `latency`: the latency of the sensing

 ### Controller
 - `prob_treshold`: the probability treshold when to brake
-- `d_critical`: It is the criticical distance when the vehicle needs to start to break.
-It dependents on the vehicle's velocity but also on tolerance and reaction.
+- `d_stop`: the distance to the obstacle we want the vehicle to stop or the additional distance to our braking distance
+- `t_react`: the reaction time of the actuators